monkey0head/time-to-split/README.md

 </p>

-> Modern sequential recommender systems have become increasingly prominent in academia and industry due to their strong performance in the next-item prediction task.
-Yet common evaluation protocols for sequential recommendations remain insufficiently developed: they often fail to reflect the corresponding recommendation task accurately, or are not aligned with real-world scenarios.
->
-> Although the widely used *leave-one-out* split matches next-item prediction, it permits the overlap between training and test periods, which leads to temporal leakage and unrealistically long test horizon, ultimately limiting real-world relevance.
-*Global temporal splitting* addresses these issues by evaluating on distinct future periods.
-However, its applications to sequential recommendations remain loosely defined, particularly in terms of selecting target interactions and constructing a validation subset that provides necessary consistency between validation and test metrics.
->
-> We demonstrate that evaluation outcomes can vary significantly across splitting strategies, influencing model rankings and practical deployment decisions.
-To improve reproducibility in both academic and industrial settings, we compare different splitting strategies for sequential recommendations across multiple datasets and established baselines.
-Our findings show that prevalent splits, such as leave-one-out, may be insufficiently aligned with more realistic evaluation strategies.
+> Sequential recommender systems currently dominate next‑item prediction task, but common evaluation protocols for sequential recommendations often fall short of real‑world scenarios. **Leave‑one‑out** splits introduce temporal leakage and unrealistically long test horizons, while **global temporal** splits lack clear rules for selecting target interactions and constructing a validation subset that provides necessary consistency between validation and test metrics.
+We systematically compare splitting strategies across multiple datasets and baselines, showing that your **choice of split can significantly reorder model rankings and influence deployment decisions**.
+Our results lay the groundwork for more realistic and reproducible evaluation guidelines.

 <div align="center">